witseie-elen4010/2022-group-lab-002/Documentation/ADR/Sprint 3/architectureRecordDesign.md

 Accepted

 ## Context
-Each and everfy user story has its own schema which was not linked.
+Each and every user story has its own schema which was not linked.

 ## Decision